JamesMillercus/Code-School/README.md

-# Code-School
+# Facebook API

-These files demonstrate how one can use Facebook.api and AJAX to dynamically pull live information from an Last.FM's API.
+These files demonstrate how one can use Facebook's API and AJAX to dynamically pull live information from an Last.FM's API.

 What this does: